bhoang9/docFix/README.md

 # docFix
 Adjusts documents to adhere to format of document maker.

+## Features
-* Able to convert bulletpoints into HTML lists
+* Convert bulletpoint lists into HTML lists
-* Able to convert Spanish special characters
+* Convert Spanish special characters
-* Able to fix newlines that appear from text editor formatting
+* Fix newlines that appear from text editor formatting
 * Able to create new lists (text must be formatted like a list prior)
+* Add HTML tags (bold, underline, italics)

 ## Bugs